-- 65% of app users believe that companies don’t do enough to ensure better user experience and fail to offer updated versions of apps with fewer bugs
+- 65% of app users believe that companies don’t do enough to ensure better user experiences and fail to offer updated versions of apps with fewer bugs

 - 50% of app users are likely to be dissuaded from downloading an app based on customer reviews that mention bugs and glitches

 - 50% of adults under 50 always or almost always read online reviews when buying something for the first time

 - 69% of users say that poor app experiences lower their opinions of the company that created it

 While an app is in development, the cost of not fixing a bug is multiplied during the different phases of the software development lifecycle, according to IBM:

 - 100x cost in the maintenance phase